syncfusion-content/flutter-docs/Flutter/cartesian-charts/zoom-pan.md

 ## Panning

 Panning can be performed on a zoomed axis.
-You can able to panning the zoomed chart with [`enablePanning`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/enablePanning.html) property.
+You can pan the zoomed chart with [`enablePanning`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/enablePanning.html) property.
 Defaults to `false`.

+If [`zoomMode.x`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomMode-class.html) means, you can only pan horizontal direction. [`zoomMode.y`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomMode-class.html) means, you can pan only vertical direction and [`zoomMode.xy`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomMode-class.html) means, you can pan both horizontal and vertical direction on the chart.

 {% highlight dart %}